RediSearch/RediSearch/docs/docs/search/vectors.md

 1. Although specifying `K` requested results in KNN search, the default `LIMIT` is 10, to get all the returned results, specify `LIMIT 0 <K>` in your command.

-2. By default, the results are sorted by their document's Search and Query score.
+2. By default, the results are sorted by their document's score.
 To sort by some vector similarity score, use `SORTBY <dist_field_name>`.
 See examples below.

 3. It is recommended to adjust the `<radius>` parameter in range queries to the corresponding vector field distance metric and to the data itself.
 In particular, recall that the distance between the vectors in an index whose distance metric is Cosine is bounded by `2`, while L2 distance between the vectors is not bounded.
 Hence, it is better to consider the distance between the vectors that are considered similar and choose `<radius>` accordingly.